 a) If any payment from the VA comes in after the date of death, leave it in the checking account as the VA will retrieve it (else you will be paying it back)

-b) Surviving Spouse is entitled to a one time month of death payment that will arrive via check to the house
+b) Survivor’s Spouse is entitled to a one time month of death payment that will arrive via check to the house

 What is INTENT TO FILE for VA Disability | Applying for VA Disability | theSITREP